rabie01/kubernates-microservices-python/README.md

 # Devops Project: video-converter

+documentation is STILL UNDER DEVELOPMENT BUT YOU CAN CHECK Taskfile.yaml in kind-installation-and-setup, Helm_charts, src DIRS.
+ALSO MAKE SURE YOU MODIFY .env FOR YOUR ENV IF NEEDED

+BASICALLY YOUSHOULD BE ABLE TO GET IT RUNNING BY ONLY 4 COMMANDS FORM 3 TASKFILES

+  cd kind-installation-and-setup/
+  t kind:01-create-cluster
+  cd ../Helm_charts/
+  t helm:install-all
+  cd ../src/
+  t svc:install-all
+  t api:test-all

-Converting mp4 videos to mp3 in a microservices architecture.
+Converting mp4 videos to mp3 in a microservices architecture Using KIND CLUSTER.

 ## Architecture